The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Advanced variation

 Make one box a little larger than the others.
-That becomes the focal point, and the smaller boxes support it.
+That becomes the focal point, and the smaller boxes become evidence around it.

 Layout 5

-If you have one photo, label, ticket, memo, or paper scrap, let it become the page anchor.
-You do not have to design the whole page first; the physical piece can decide the composition.
+If you have one photo print, label, ticket-shaped note, memo, or replaceable paper scrap, let it become the page anchor.
+You do not have to design the whole spread first; the physical piece can decide where the writing belongs.

 Best for